tasdikrahman/terraform-gcp-examples/README.md

 For the Key type field chose JSON.
 Put the downloaded file right were your Terraform config file is and name it `account.json`.

+If you are using the gcs as the backend, you will need to give it the `Storage Admin` role for the `storage.buckets.create` permission.

 ## LICENSE

 MIT Licensed